 Stanford Brain Metastases Consortium

 The Brain Metastases Consortium facilitates collaborative research between the many exceptional researchers and clinicians at Stanford University.
-These projects involve specialists from different departments, whose synergistic talents and interests when combined, exponentially advance our understanding of, and capacity to treat, metastatic brain tumors.
+These projects involve specialists from different departments, whose combined efforts can exponentially advance our understanding of, and capacity to treat, metastatic brain tumors.
 Interests include cancer biology, radiation oncology, neuroscience, immunology, medical oncology, neurosurgery, physics, bio-engineering, neuro oncology, and population science, among others.

 New Award: Stanford BMC Awarded Stanford Cancer Institute Funding

 SCI Innovation Awards celebrate the dedication of some of Stanford’s most innovative thinkers.
 The Stanford BMC was recently awarded the SCI Nodal Grant Award for its project: “Expanding the Reach of the Stanford Brain Metastases Consortium: Deep Profiling of Brain Metastases through Multiplexed Analysis and Multi-PI Collaborations.”

 Video: New Technology Can Make Brain Surgery Safer

 On March 18, 2022, the BMC held a speed dating event which brought our experts together to collaborate on research goals.
 Stanford students, trainees, staff, and faculty attended.
 We announced the details of a new seed grant program of $50,000 to fund new brain mets collaborations, made possible by our recently funded U54 program grant.